 Our objective is to acquire targeted additional third-party O&M portfolio of at least 1 GW each in domestic and international markets during FY 2022.
 This will be incremental to the regular self-EPC executed O&M business.
 Currently, third-party O&M contracts constitute around 51% of our O&M portfolio.
-Revenue of O&M increased by 37% to ₹252 crore in FY 2021, compared with ₹ 184 crore in FY 2020.
+Revenue of O&M increased by 37% to ₹252 crore in FY 2021, compared with ₹184 crore in FY 2020.

 Today, the O&M segment contributes 4.9% to the total revenues, as against 3.3% in the earlier year and provides steady cash flows, besides better profitability margins in the international geographies.
 Overall margins for O&M, on an average basis, are in the region of about 35% on a blended basis, with higher margins in certain international geographies.
-We are leveraging the growing opportunity for independent O&M operators - a segment that is expected to grow in the next wave of contracts.
-The market is growing with fresh capacity as recent projects hit the market for O&M. As the opportunity for third-party O&M projects increased, we received our first O&M project outside India on a competitive basis in Oman, and have been capitalising on our international presence to make inroads into the domestic O&M market too.
+We are leveraging the growing opportunity for independe wave of co the market we receive and have b domestic

-Grasping New Opportunities
+Grasping